SD › Best Places in Indonesia

 - Best Boutique Hotels: Grand Q Hotel Gorontalo • S Loft Manado

-- Best Moderate Hotels: Maqna Hotel (Gorontalo) • Amaris Hotel Gorontalo • OYO 955 Hotel Boulevard (Manado) • ibis Manado City Center Boulevard
+- Best Moderate Hotels: Maqna (Gorontalo) • Amaris Gorontalo • OYO 955 Boulevard (Manado) • ibis Manado City Center Boulevard

-- Best Cheap Hotels: Harry & Mimin Homestay (Gorontalo) • Jambura Inn (Gorontalo) • Crystal Green Hotel (Gorontalo) • Manado Green Hostel • Hotel Celebes (Manado)
+- Best Cheap Hotels: Harry & Mimin Homestay (Gorontalo) • Jambura Inn (Gorontalo) • Crystal Green (Gorontalo) • Manado Green Hostel • Celebes (Manado)

 During the 16th and 17th centuries, the Spice Islands – now collectively known as Maluku – were fought over by European rivals for cloves, nutmeg, and other spices that were then worth more than gold.
 The likable and compact provincial capital, Ambon, suffered religious unrest in 1999-2000, but is now safe.
 From Ambon, small planes and crowded boats head to the province’s many islands, including Ternate which is so historic and enchanting, and the magical Banda Islands.
 The latter are dotted with remains of Portuguese, Dutch, and British mansions, forts, and cannons overlooking turquoise waters packed with coral reefs.